ZeroAlvein/Gdevelop-Extensions/AutoTile/README.md

 D - we copy each corner sub tile (blue) and paste them together in top left then copy all 4 center sub tiles and paste them in top right

 Top left sub tiles are what create our SINGLE tile in game, so instead of it looking like 4 corrners put together.
-We can give it unique look by editing thse 4 sub tiles without affecting how rest of tiles will look.
+We can give it unique look by editing thse 4 sub tiles without affecting how corner sub tiles will look.
 I will demostrate it later so do not worry.
-Top right sub tiles are called inner corners but we gonna get into that in next sectiion.
+Top right sub tiles are called inner corners but we gonna get into that in next section.

 **PRO TIP #1**
 In Ase/Libresprite when you have selected selection tool (top most tool in tollbox on right).
-You can either double LEFT or MIDDLE mouse button click on any tile on that blue grid to select it.
+You can either double LEFT or MIDDLE mouse button click on any tile on that blue grid to select whole tile.
 If you hold LMB/MMB on 2nd click you can drag it to expand grid selection, and then when holding shift add more to selection.

 **PRO TIP #2**
-In Ase/Libresprite when you have some selection, you can hold shift and press arrow keys to move it on your grid.
+In Ase/Libresprite when you have some selection, you can hold shift and press arrow keys to move it by grid tile size.

 <img width="1296" height="726" alt="image" src="https://github.com/user-attachments/assets/4825d315-44c7-4cf5-a125-98ec0b2be1d5" />

 # Section 1.3 Creating inner corners

-Best to explain what inner corners are is by looking at tiles placed in cross shape
+Best to explain what inner corners are is by looking at tiles placed in cross shape.

 <img width="1295" height="694" alt="image" src="https://github.com/user-attachments/assets/5315ef8c-b249-47be-b91a-f977ef65827d" />